 XMT-1536, a first-in-class ADC targeting the sodium-dependent phosphate transport protein NaPi2b, utilizes the Dolaflexin platform to deliver an average of 10-12 DolaLock payload molecules per antibody.
 The NaPi2b antigen is broadly expressed in ovarian cancer and non-small cell lung cancer (NSCLC) adenocarcinoma.
 XMT-1536 is in a Phase 1 proof-of-concept clinical trial in patients with ovarian cancer and NSCLC adenocarcinoma.

-Interim data from the ongoing XMT-1536 Phase 1 dose escalation study presented at ASCO in June 2019 showed encouraging clinical activity with confirmed responses and prolonged stable disease in heavily pretreated patients, without pre-selection for NaPi2b expression.
-The initial data showed that XMT-1536 was well-tolerated without the severe toxicities commonly seen with other ADCs such as neutropenia, ocular toxicities, or peripheral neuropathy.
+Data from the dose escalation portion of the XMT-1536 Phase 1 study were presented in March 2020 and showed encouraging clinical activity with confirmed responses and prolonged stable disease in heavily pretreated patients, without pre-selection for NaPi2b expression.
+These data showed that XMT-1536 was well-tolerated without the severe toxicities commonly seen with other ADCs such as neutropenia, ocular toxicities, or peripheral neuropathy.

-We are continuing dose escalation studies in parallel with expansion studies for ovarian cancer and NSCLC adenocarcinoma.
+We continue to enroll ovarian cancer and NSCLC adenocarcinoma patients in the expansion portion of the Phase 1 study .
 The expansion study is designed to demonstrate proof of concept and inform the path to approval in these indications with high unmet medical need.